svecosystem/formsnap/sites/docs/content/components/label.md

 ---
 title: Label
-description: Renders a label for a form control.
+description: Renders a label element for a control.
 tagline: Components
 ---

 The `Label` component must be used as a child of a [Control](/docs/components/control) component.
-It renders a `<label />` element and is automatically linked to the control of the item using the `for` attribute.
+It renders a `<label />` element and includes the necessary attributes to associate it with the control.

 ## Usage

-The `Label` component handles the `for` attribute for you.
-Just make sure to use it within the context of a [Control](/docs/components/control) component.
+When using a `Label` inside a [Control](/docs/components/control), you don't need to worry about the `for` attribute.
+Formsnap handles that for you.
+Just don't forget to spread the `attrs` slot prop into the control element.

 ```svelte {3}
 <Field {form} name="name">